 Moreover, it is important to understand the SNAP income guidelines in PA, as these will help you quickly determine whether you qualify based on income alone.
 Overall, different household sizes have different maximum gross incomes.

-According to the SNAP income guidelines for 2019, households that fall below the maximum gross income level must also fall below the maximum net income level.
-Net income is calculated by making allowable deductions.
+According to the SNAP income guidelines, households that fall below the maximum gross income level must also fall below the maximum net income level.
+Net income is calculated by taking allowable deductions.
 However, be mindful that deductions you can make will depend on your circumstances.

 The income requirements for food stamps in Pennsylvania also allow for the following deductions: